jodri-code/sysl-docs/docs/SYSlang/tutorials/loginf/index.md

 }
 ```
 This will clear the screen if the enter key is pressed, and only if answer1 and answer2 have been filled in.

+You could change this to `wait.input(answer1, answer2)`, but that would automatically execute as soon as a single letter has been entered in both fields.
 ```
 on(exc){
  printout1();